-The split primary palette can be used to create the widest range of hues from the fewest colours.
+Use the split primary palette to create the widest range of hues from the fewest colours.
 The palette includes the purest primaries in pigment form (cyan, magenta, yellow) and warm or cool versions of each primary to give variation in colour temperature and to fill the gaps to create colours that the three ‘primaries’ alone would not be able to achieve.
 You can also add in extra pigments to create more intensity versions of colours you have mixed.

 There are pigments that closely correspond to the colours cyan, magenta and yellow.
 They are phthalocyanine PB15, Magenta PV19 and Yellow PY128.